 How to disinherit relatives (by accident and intentionally)

 If you want to disinherit a close relative or dependant out of your Will, such as a child or spouse, it’s not as easy as simply leaving their name out.
 Dependants who are left out of a Will, or who aren’t left as much as they expect, are able to apply for a proportion of your estate for their maintenance.

 To discourage your Will being challenged, you should include a supplementary statement to explain that you are not providing for a dependant or close relative, for example: “I leave my son/daughter/spouse nothing in this Will”.
 Acknowledging you have intentionally left a close relative or dependent out of your Will won’t prevent that person from challenging the Will, but it means they can’t argue that they have simply been overlooked or forgotten.

 Can an Executor change a beneficiary?

 The Executor doesn’t have authority to make any changes to a deceased person’s Will, including changing a beneficiary.
 However, a Will can be contested if someone feels they have been unfairly left out as a beneficiary.

 Can a Will be contested?

 Yes, a Will can be contested if someone feels they were unfairly left out of a Will or not adequately provided for.
 The validity of a Will can also be challenged if there is a good reason.
 This can be based upon a number of factors including if the situation is grossly unfair; financial dependence; undue influence or a lack of mental capacity.

 Regular reviews ensure a Will remains current and that the beneficiaries and assets remain correct.
 A review your Will at least every five years is the common approach, to ensure that all details are current and correct.

-Please note. this article is not legal advice.
-You should chat with a solicitor for specific advice on your personal or legal situation.
+Please note: this article is not legal advice.
+You should speak with a solicitor for specific advice on your personal or legal situation.